medhaupadhyay/Decentralized-Escrow-Smart-Contract/README.md

 # Decentralized-Escrow-Smart-Contract
-DSC180 Capstone Project with Franklin Templetom
+DSC180 Capstone Project with Franklin Templeton
+(will update once we actually start coding :)